israelpina004/traffic-control-observatory/README.md

 ## Current Bugs
 - Traffic seems to be routed to servers even when workers haven't been started sometimes.
 - Upon refresh the website indicates that the workers aren't running and that a strategy hasn't been chosen even if the user has already started the workers and chosen a strategy.
+- How one user uses the website will affect another user's experience on their end.
+In other words, if another user simultaneously using the app starts the workers, then the other users will also have their workers started, which may not be what they want.
+This is because the backend is a single process, and the frontend isn't aware of any other users using the app.